35°51.456' N 014°36.306' E

 The video below takes you from the bow through the collapsed mid section (1:00) to the stern deck cannon (1:30) and then back to bow (3:00) again.
 Bow cargo hold contains some bike tires (4:00) and pipes (4:30).
 The passenger area (5:00) with bathtub (5:30) is located at the stern above the cargo hold (6:00).

 SS Polynesien wreck history

-SS Polynesien was built in 1890 by Messageries Maritimes in La Ciotat in France.
-She was a Risbec class ocean liner, one of four sister ships, measuring 152.5 m in length with a beam of 15 m.
-Polynesien was a 3-masted barque made of steel, with a steam engine, double funnel, and a four-bladed propeller.
+SS Polynesien was built in La Ciotat in France by Messageries Maritimes, and launched on 18th April 1890.
+Polynesien was a Risbec class ocean liner, one of four sister ships, measuring 152.5 m in length with a beam of 15 m.
+She was a 3-masted barque made of steel, with a steam engine, double funnel, and a four-bladed propeller.
 She was built for hot climes, having limited superstructure with canvas shades covering the decks for protection from the sun.